 Check out related occupations whose duties involve gathering and analyzing information using medical and laboratory technology:

 Medical and Clinical Laboratory Technologist

 Technologists (also known as medical laboratory scientists) normally need a bachelor's degree in medical technology or life sciences.
 They perform more complicated procedures and sometimes train or supervise the technicians.
-From 2014 through 2024, the BLS projects an average job growth of 14%.
-Also, according to the BLS in May 2015, medical lab technologists earned an annual median salary of $60,520.
+From 2016 through 2026, the BLS projects faster than average job growth of 12%.
+Also, according to the BLS in May 2018, medical lab technologists and technicians earned an annual median salary of $52,330.

 Medical and Clinical Laboratory Technician

 Medical and clinical laboratory technicians usually are required to have a postsecondary certificate or associate's degree in the field.
 These professionals collect samples and complete tests on human tissue and bodily fluids.
-From 2014 through 2024, the BLS projects a much faster-than-average job growth of 18% for technicians.
-According to the BLS, in 2015, technicians took home a median salary of $38,970.
+From 2016 through 2026, the BLS projects a faster-than-average job growth of 14% for technicians.
+According to the BLS, in 2015, technicians and technologists took home a median salary of $52,330.